 Cones and Cone Vision

 The approach to rod signaling described above builds on years of work relating rod and behavioral sensitivity.
 We know much less about cones and the retinal readout of the cone signals.
 What limits does cone noise place on the fidelity of cone vision?
-How much of retinal adaptation to changes in mean light intensity is due to adaptation in the cones themselves?
+How do the multiple parallel readouts of the cone signals work collectively to shape retinal outputs?
 These are fundamental issues for our understanding of cone vision.
-They have gone unanswered because only a few studies have been made of the sensitivity of primate cones, and none under conditions that allow direct comparison of cone sensitivity with the sensitivity of behavior or downstream retinal cells.

 Most of us go through each day blissfully unaware of the limitations of cone vision.
 Indeed, cone vision is quantitatively impressive.
 For example, humans can discriminate changes in the wavelength of a monochromatic light of a few nanometers, about 50 times less than the width of the cone spectral sensitivity curves.
 Noise in the cone responses poses a fundamental limit to this acuity.
 We do not know, for any property of cone vision, how close behavioral performance comes to the limit set by cone noise.
-We have recently started experiments that will establish the limits the cone signals place on the sensitivity of cone vision.
+We are working to determine the limits the cone signals place on the sensitivity of cone vision.
 We will compare these limits with the sensitivity of retinal ganglion cells to test whether the cones or downstream events limit the sensitivity of the retinal output.
 This comparison, like that for the rod signals described above, is fundamental to how we view retinal processing: if ganglion cell sensitivity reaches limits set by the cones, retinal processing must be efficient and effectively noiseless; if ganglion cells fall short of the cone limit, retinal processing must introduce additional noise.

-Absolute visual sensitivity has motivated 20 years of work that has made the rods the best understood of the many G protein cascades in biological systems.
-It also has had direct medical benefits, as we now understand the mechanisms and have potential treatments for several forms of stationary night blindness.
+The sensitivity of rod-mediated vision has motivated 20 years of work that has made the rods the best understood of the many G protein cascades in biological systems.
+This work also has had direct medical benefits, as we now understand the mechanisms and have potential treatments for several forms of stationary night blindness.
 Our long-term goal is to bring a similar clarity to our understanding of cone phototransduction and of the retinal processing of rod and cone signals.

 This work is supported in part by a grant from the National Institutes of Health.